 In ancient times, Mayans revered Cozumel for the temple Ix Chel, goddess of fertility.
 Cozumel was the second most holy place behind Chichen Itza, and many young women would make the 12-mile ocean pilgrimage for blessings of familial abundance.
 The island thrived for hundreds of years until the Spanish arrived, bringing smallpox with them.
 The population collapsed, and Cozumel was left virtually deserted for the next 300 years, except as a pirate outpost.

 In 1848, following The War of the Castes, Mestizos and Mayans found refuge on Cozumel.
 Small economic booms, like the gum trade and a WWII air and anti submarine base, spiked the local population, but nothing lasted until Jacques Cousteau introduced the world to Cozumel’s fabulous coral reefs.
 From then on, it was only a question of how many people could get to the island.
 The airport upgrade in the late ’70s and the deep water pier in the ’90s opened the doors.
-Now nearly 4 million people a year visit Cozumel, many of them to enjoy scuba diving.
+Now nearly 4 million people a year visit Cozumel by ferry from Playa Del Carmen to Cozumel or by plane.
+Many of these people come to enjoy scuba diving.